Radon, cosine and sine transforms on Grassmannian manifolds: Introduction

-Our main results are stated in Theorems \ref{thm-1}, \ref{thm-2}, 5.4 and 6.2.
-In Theorem \ref{thm-1} we present Bernstein-Sato type formulas for the cosine and sine functions, Theorem \ref{thm-2} computes their spherical transforms and Theorem 5.4 gives a characterization of the images of the cosine and sine transforms.
-In Theorem 6.2 we give an independent proof for the existence the Stein's complementary series and provides a formula for their unitary structure.

-After this paper was finished I was informed by Professor Semyon Alesker that Theorem 5.4 (1) was partly proved by him in an unpublished preprint \cite{Alesker-preprint} (under the assumption that $\nu$ is not a negative half-integer).
-The method there is quite different, it uses the localization theorem of Beilinson-Bernstein combined with some results by Braden-Grinberg on perverse sheaves and by Howe-Lee on the K-type structure of degenerate principal series representations.
-It is my pleasure to thank him for his comments on an earlier version of this paper, and for sending a copy of his preprint.
-I thank also Professor B. Rubin for informing me that a special case of Proposition 5.1 (on the real Grassmannian when all $m_j$ are equal) was also obtained in \cite{O-R-pre} as a consequence of Hecke equality and Gindikin Gamma functions.
-The expert comments on an earlier version of this paper by the referee are greatly acknowledged.
+After this paper was finished I was informed by Professor Semyon Alesker that Theorem 5.4 (1) was partly proved by him in an unpublished preprint \cite{Alesker-preprint} (under the assumption that $\nu$ is not a negative half-integer) using different methods.
+It is my pleasure to thank him for his comments on the earlier versions of this paper.
+I thank also Professor B. Rubin for informing me that a special case of Proposition 5.1 was also obtained in \cite{O-R-pre}.
+The expert and careful comments on an earlier version of this paper by the referee are greatly acknowledged.